Skip to content

 SECTION 11: SICKNESS POLICY

-1. If The Client’s child is sick or has diarrhoea, we have a 48-hour policy.
+1. If The Client’s child is sick or has diarrhea, we have a 48-hour policy.
 With other illnesses please see NHS guidance notes.
 Full fees will be payable.

 SECTION 12: LIABILITY